History of computer science: Early computer hardware

 The world's first electronic digital computer, the Atanasoff–Berry computer, was built on the Iowa State campus from 1939 through 1942 by John V. Atanasoff, a professor of physics and mathematics, and Clifford Berry, an engineering graduate student.

 In 1941, Konrad Zuse developed the world's first functional program-controlled computer, the Z3.
 In 1998, it was shown to be Turing-complete in principle.
 Zuse also developed the S2 computing machine, considered the first process control computer.
 He founded one of the earliest computer businesses in 1941, producing the Z4, which became the world's first commercial computer.
 In 1946, he designed the first high-level programming language, Plankalkül.

 In 1948, the Manchester Baby was completed; it was the world's first electronic digital computer that ran programs stored in its memory, like almost all modern computers.
 The influence on Max Newman of Turing's seminal 1936 paper on the Turing Machines and of his logico-mathematical contributions to the project, were both crucial to the successful development of the Baby.

 In 1950, Britain's National Physical Laboratory completed Pilot ACE, a small scale programmable computer, based on Turing's philosophy.
 With an operating speed of 1 MHz, the Pilot Model ACE was for some time the fastest computer in the world.
 Turing's design for ACE had much in common with today's RISC architectures and it called for a high-speed memory of roughly the same capacity as an early Macintosh computer, which was enormous by the standards of his day.
 Had Turing's ACE been built as planned and in full, it would have been in a different league from the other early computers.

+Later in the 1950s, the first operating system, GM-NAA I/O, supporting batch processing to allow jobs to be run with less operator intervention, was developed by General Motors and North American Aviation for the IBM 701.

+In 1969, an experiment was conducted by two research teams at UCLA and Stanford to create a network between 2 computers although the system crashed during the initial attempt to connect to the other computer but was a huge step towards the Internet.

 The first actual computer bug was a moth.
 It was stuck in between the relays on the Harvard Mark II.

 While the invention of the term 'bug' is often but erroneously attributed to Grace Hopper, a future rear admiral in the U.S. Navy, who supposedly logged the "bug" on September 9, 1945, most other accounts conflict at least with these details.
 According to these accounts, the actual date was September 9, 1947 when operators filed this 'incident' — along with the insect and the notation "First actual case of bug being found" (see software bug for details).